Coal gasification: Process

 Although other technologies for coal gasification currently exist, all employ, in general, the same chemical processes.
 For low-grade coals (i.e., lignite or other "brown coals") which contain significant amounts of water, there are technologies in which no steam is required during the reaction, with coal (carbon) and oxygen being the only reactants.
 As well, some coal gasification technologies do not require high pressures.
 Some utilize pulverized coal as fuel while others work with relatively large fractions of coal.
 Gasification technologies also vary in the way the blowing is supplied.

 "Direct blowing" assumes the coal and the oxidizer being supplied towards each other from the opposite sides of the reactor channel.
 In this case the oxidizer passes through coke and (more likely) ashes to the reaction zone where it interacts with coal.
 The hot gas produced then passes fresh fuel and heats it while absorbing some products of thermal destruction of the fuel, such as tars and phenols.
 Thus, the gas requires significant refining before being used in the Fischer–Tropsch reaction.
 Products of the refinement are highly toxic and require special facilities for their utilization.
 As a result, the plant utilizing the described technologies has to be very large to be economically efficient.
-One of such plants called SASOL is situated in the Republic of South Africa (RSA).
+One of such plants called SASOL is situated in the South Africa.
 It was built due to embargo applied to the country preventing it from importing oil and natural gas.
-RSA is rich in Bituminous coal and Anthracite and was able to arrange the use of the well known high pressure "Lurgi" gasification process developed in Germany in the first half of 20th century.
+South Africa is rich in bituminous coal and anthracite and was able to arrange the use of the well known high pressure "Lurgi" gasification process developed in Germany in the first half of 20th century.